tmarktaylor/phmutest/README.md

 - Support for setup and cleanup.
 Acquire and release resources, change context, Pass objects as global variables to the examples.
 Cleans up even when fail-fast.
   [Suite initialization and cleanup](#suite-initialization-and-cleanup)
-- Optionally runs tests with [pytest][20] for more error traceback information.
 - Write a pytest testfile into an existing pytest test suite.
 - Runs files in user specified order.
 - TOML configuration available.